Use Neem Oil for Indoor Plants to save them from pests and diseases naturally. It gives you an organic and safe solution!

 7. Repel Fungus Gnats

 Mix half a teaspoon of neem oil with a teaspoon of liquid soap and mix them in a liter of water.
 Now, pour this solution into the pot to get rid of fungus gnats.
 Before repeating the process, water the plant well.

 8. Remove Spider mites

-Neem oil is quite helpful in preventing spider mites infestation though it takes some time.
-For best results, wipe the leaves with damp cloth before using neem oil remedy.
+Neem oil is quite helpful in preventing spider mite infestation, though it takes some time and need repetitive application.
+For best results, wipe the leaves with a damp cloth before using the neem oil remedy.